cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 }
 ```
 ## Implement a commanding scenario
 At this point in your code, you should have a working list of **RemoteSystem** objects that refer to available devices.
 What you do with these devices will depend on the function of your app.
 The two major types of interactions are remote launching and remote app services.
-They are explained in the following three sections.
+They are explained in the following sections.

 ### A) Remote launching